nanacnote/diaryofapolymath/README.md

 > 1. No deployment from this branch.
 > 1. Hotfix branch must always be kept up to date with staging before branching from it.
 > 1. Branch from hotfix to start implementing a fix for a bug reported on the staging branch.
-> 1. After implementing the bug fix, commit it to the hotfix branch, then merge the hotfix branch back into staging.
+> 1. After implementing the bug fix, open a PR to the hotfix branch.

 #### Staging branch